New DOJ Filing: TikTok's Owner Is 'A Mouthpiece' Of Chinese Communist Party

 Roland Cloutier, TikTok's global chief security officer, said in a sworn statement to the court that sensitive information like names, birthdays, home addresses phone numbers and contact lists are encrypted.

-"It is impossible to decrypt this encrypted user data without a key that has been generated and managed...by our security team in the United States," Cloutier wrote.
+"It is impossible to decrypt this encrypted user data without a key that has been generated and managed ... by our security team in the United States," Cloutier wrote.

-Other revealing details emerged Friday in the Commerce Department memo, including that ByteDance allegedly has spent $1 billion on ads on competing apps Facebook, Instagram and Snapchat in order to boost its user base.
+Among the revealing details that emerged Friday in the Commerce Department memo was that ByteDance allegedly has spent $1 billion on ads on competing apps Facebook, Instagram and Snapchat in order to boost its user base.
 TikTok has nearly 700 million active monthly users worldwide.

-Trump said he gave a deal to save TikTok involving companies Oracle and Walmart his tentative blessing, but an agreement never materialized, as the U.S. firms and ByteDance appear at odds over a number of details, including what firm would hold the largest stake in the new company.
+Trump said he gave a tentative blessing to deal to save TikTok involving companies Oracle and Walmart.
+The agreement never materialized, as the U.S. firms and ByteDance appear at odds over a number of details, including what firm would hold the largest stake in the new company.
 TikTok acquisition talks are ongoing.